 As the fire came closer to Bearskin, Bob & I tried to ascertain what precautions were being taken by Bearskin.
 The owner wanted the lodge sale to remain a secret from his employees, yet from afar we were wildly concerned that “our” property would burn down and wished we could dare ask the employees what was happening.
 We called the owner, who said everything is fine, the sprinklers are going, and it’s so little to worry about that we’re flying to the tulip show in Iowa.

 We already had enough history with him to think perhaps a second call was in order.
 I called Bearskin and got Dee, who would later turn out to be a dear friend.
 I said I was concerned about the Lodge and wondering what they were doing.
-Dee assumed I was another one of the many concerned members of the Bearskin fan club, and talked about the preparations to leave.
+Dee assumed she was speaking to another one of the many worried members of the Bearskin fan club, and explained the preparations to leave.
 “Are the sprinklers on?”
 I asked.
 It was evident that homes and businesses with the fire suppression sprinklers were surviving.
 “Um, no, we, um, won’t be using the sprinklers,” she said.
 “We don’t think we need them.”
-She was respectful enough of her current boss that she didn’t say, “No, we won’t be using the sprinklers because the FEMA sprinkler system was never maintained and is now in a thousand broken pieces, and actually we all think our boss believes it is in the best interest of the resort to burn down.”
+She was respectful enough of her current boss that she didn’t say, “No, we won’t be using the sprinklers because the FEMA sprinkler system was never maintained and is now in a thousand broken pieces, and actually we all think our boss believes it is in the best interest of the resort to burn down if there is a fire nearby.”
 (She saved those truths for later, in the many re-tellings of the story.)

-Dee said other staff would be leaving for town with trucks and equipment, that the managers had left long ago to get a motel in Silver Bay to house their secret dogs and cats.
-The owners?
-Flying to a tulip show in Iowa.
-(Although we later heard they did show up at the lodge at some point, so good.)
-As we heard this on the phone, it was all we could do not to drive up ourselves and start pulling together sprinklers and trying to save the place.
-One of them had a seizure outside the shelter, changing his life for years to come.
+It was quite disturbing for some of the staff.
+One of them had a seizure outside the shelter, changing his life for a long time to come.
 Another just cried and cried.
 The youngest employee, Adde, rose to the occasion and figured out how to be the adult in the group, a skill she can still muster up regularly in her real life today.

-Of course, we only heard these stories after the fact.
+We only heard the stories after the fact.
 All we knew was that we just put a lot of money down and signed a pile of papers to buy a resort where no preparations were being made to keep the resort from burning down momentarily.

-The Ham Lake fires started because of one camper.
-Conditions were right to spread a fire very quickly – as they are today.
-The individual who accidentally started the fire was identified, demonized, persecuted, prosecuted, and basically dragged through hell until he eventually committed suicide.
-Politicians tell us we live in a Christian nation, but if so, we ought to be able to do forgiveness a little better instead of always focusing on retribution.
-He made a mistake.
-Any of us could.
-There’s a fine retelling of his sad story here.
+The Ham Lake fires probably started because of one camper.
+Conditions were right to spread a fire very quickly – as they are while I write this.
+The individual who accidentally started the fire was identified, demonized, persecuted, prosecuted, and basically dragged through hell until he eventually took his own life.
+There’s a fascinating recounting of his unfortunate story here.

 The lesson is please, please, please be careful with fires up here.
 It’s dry and windy today.
 There are thousands of branches down on the ground from this winter’s bend-down.
 Keep fires small.
-Some of you folks —is this a southern thing?—who like their pile of wood to be in a 5 foot tall tipi shape when it gets lit are just asking for trouble with those giant fires.
+Some of you folks who like your pile of wood to be in a 5-foot tall tipi shape when it gets lit are just asking for trouble with those giant fires in this environment.
 Small, under control, and always watched is the way the pros make a fire.
 Above all, don’t walk away from the fire.
 We see this all the time in the campground: raging fire in the pit, nobody around for miles—or even worse, obviously tents full of sleeping people.
 You can do better than that.

 We will have fire on the Gunflint Trail again.
 We are all a little more prepared for it now, after lessons learned from Ham Lake.
 Bearskin has invested in an outstanding all – encompassing FEMA fire suppression sprinkler system.
-We test it regularly, keeping it in perfect shape each year.
-Bob and Quinn are fire department members, who have been well-trained to assist in a fire or a rescue and best of all, they have fire department radios to be in quick contact in an emergency.
-And needless to say, if something bad happens Bob, Sue, Quinn & Kate will not be off at a flower show, we will be here every minute to make sure, first of all, that our sweet staff is safe and untraumatized and secondly, to do what we must to preserve all your Bearskin memories here.
+We test it regularly, keeping it in excellent shape each year.
+Bob and Quinn are fire department members, who have been well-trained to assist in a fire or a rescue and best of all, they have ARMER fire department radios to be in quick contact in an emergency.
+And needless to say, if something bad happens Bob & Sue, Quinn & Kate will be here to make sure, first of all, that our sweet staff is safe and un-traumatized and secondly, to do what we must to preserve all your Bearskin memories here.